Clipper Tea benefits from an extended colour range

 There is quite some experience in packaging printing at the table.
 Robbert Amse, commercial director at Wifac, Corné van der Velden, commercial director of MacManiac, salesmanager Jouke Osinga and general manager Bert Teunissen of Drukkerij De Vries Vouwkartonnage.
 The conversation is about printing with Extended Gamut as a replacement for Pantone.
 Clipper Tea, an English brand that is conquering the world, is the first client for this application.
 The story starts with director Bert Teunissen, who, after his appointment at Drukkerij De Vries Vouwkartonnage in 2020, realized that investment was necessary and was also convinced that Extended Gamut should be viable in offset.

-Robbert Amse (commercieel directeur Wifac), Bert Teunissen (algemeen directeur Drukkerij De Vries Vouwkartonnage), Corné van der Velden (commercieel directeur MacManiac) en Jouke Osinga (salesmanager Drukkerij De Vries Vouwkartonnage).
+Robbert Amse (commercieel directeur Wifac), Bert Teunissen (algemeen directeur Drukkerij De Vries Vouwkartonnage), Corné van der Velden (commercieel directeur MacManiac) and Jouke Osinga (salesmanager Drukkerij De Vries Vouwkartonnage).

 What is Extended Gamut?